hyperledger/identus-docs/documentation/docs/concepts/glossary.md

 Access control mechanisms define how tenants/entities can access and interact with their data and resources and control who can access them.
 It helps enforce security and privacy policies in a multi-tenant environment.

+### Administrator
+An administrator is a role who oversees the agent and releated resources, including tenant, wallet management, or external services.
+Admistrator typically does not participate in day-to-day SSI interactions.

 ## C
 ### claim
 An assertion made about a [subject](/docs/concepts/glossary#did-subject).